prescriptive-analytics/starter-kit/readme.md

-# Starter Kit of the Mobility Intervention Challenge for Epidemics
+# Starter Kit of Mobility Intervention of Epidemics Challenge

 ## 1. Download the starter-kit.zip and unzip.